 Treatment for Parasites

-In addition to garlic, worms are surprising not big on eating their fruits and veggies.
+In addition to traditional medicines, worms are surprisingly not big on eating their fruits and veggies.
 Try adding shredded carrot, fennel, papaya, coconut, and pumpkin seeds into your dog’s diet to see if that helps kick the worms out.

 Treatment for Inflammatory Bowel Disease (IBD)